 Two possible problems here.
 One is that you are low on engine coolant.
 You see, the system is designed to reduce coolant flow to the cabin when coolant is low.
-This may seem cold to you, but it is protecting the engine.
-When you stop and let the car cool down, check the coolant level.
+This may seem bad to you, but it is protecting the engine.
+When you stop and the engine is cool, check the coolant level.
 If it's low refill with the proper coolant.
-The other possible problem is that the thermostat has failed in the open position, not allowing the coolant to heat up.
-Well, this may be good for the engine right?
-Wrong!
-Engines don't like cold and engines don't like hot.
-They like warm (180 degrees or so).
+The other possible problem is that the thermostat has failed in the open position.
+If that's the case your engine temperature guage should give a low reading.
+To fix it you'll need to replace the thermostat.

 3) I get nothing, no fan, no blowing no nothing.

 Well, this would seem like an electrical problem with the blower motor.
 Start with the fuse.
 If the fuse is good use a volt meter to see if there's electricity at the fan.
 If there is, it's probably a bad fan motor.

 Now, these all pertain to vehicles without electronic climate control.
 Once you add a computer in between, there is a whole different set of things we need to do.
 And most times, its the computer that has faulted and needs to be replaced.